 As the study was conducted on disability football in Europe, it is important to outline the context in which this takes place and the role of both mainstream football organizations and DSOs.
-In Europe, the governance and management of European football remain under the stewardship of the Union of European Football Associations (UEFA), which has 55-member countries (NAs).
-Under their auspices, much of disability football is delivered through interorganizational partnerships between NAs, DSO and local grassroots organizations, although there is little understanding of how these partnerships operate, what the objectives are and what motivates the myriad partners.
+In Europe, the governance and management of European football remains within the stewardship of the Union of European Football Associations' (UEFA), which has 55-member NAs.
 The involvement of NAs in mainstreaming disability football is a relatively recent occurrence (Atherton & Macbeth, 2017; Kitchin & Crossin, 2018; Macbeth, 2008).
-Prior to this, disability football was provided predominantly by DSOs, most of whom have an impairment-specific but multisport focus.
+Prior to this, disability football was provided predominantly by DSOs, most of whom have an impairment-specific but multi-sport focus.
 Disability football has only just formed an organizing structure that promotes the interests of the sport world-wide.
-Launched on 3 December 2020, also the UN International Day of Persons with Disabilities, the Para Football Foundation represents the interests of eleven international DSOs, including IBSA, World Amputee Football Federation, Virtus -World Intellectual Impairment Sport, International Committee of Sports for the Deaf (ICSD) and other representative organizations, to develop football opportunities at both grassroots and elite levels for their respective impairment groups.
+Launched on 3 December 2020, on the UN International Day of Persons with Disabilities, the Para Football foundation represents the interests of eleven international DSOs, including IBSA, World Amputee Football Federation, Virtus - World Intellectual Impairment Sport, International Committee of Sports for the Deaf (ICSD) and other representative organizations, to develop football opportunities at both grassroots and elite levels for their respective impairment groups.

 While only blind (5-a-side) football features at the Paralympic Games, the International Paralympic Committee exerts influence on disability football in ensuring the sport's standards are acceptable to the wider Paralympic movement.
-This was seen recently with IPC-led alterations to blind football's classification system (Runswick et al., 2021) and the exclusion of cerebral palsy football from the Paralympic Games sporting programme (Pavitt, 2019).
+This was seen recently with IPC-led alterations to blind football's classification system (Runswick et al., 2021) and also the exclusion of cerebral palsy football from the Paralympic Games sporting program (Pavitt, 2019).